 Today, Poland is by far the largest producer of Aronia Berries in the world, accounting for some 80% of the worldwide production of Aronia Berries.
 Because of the high production of Aronia Berries, a number of medical institutes in Poland have been studying the potential health benefits of the berry over the years and how it affects everything from bone and joint health to cardiovascular health.
 The results of some of these studies have been posted on the internet or in Doctor Iwona Wawer's book , "The Power of Nature."

-The "ditch-weed" once reviled for its astringent taste and nearly lost to another time is now regaining its spot with the Cranberry, the Blueberry, the Strawberry and a host of others.
+The "ditch-weed" once reviled for its astringent taste and nearly lost to another time is now regaining its spot with the Cranberry, the Blueberry, the Strawberry and a host of other "super berries."
 It will be interesting to watch where the future of health and wellness take the once forgotten Aronia Berry.